New Rules if you send parcels to France

 If the contents of a shipment are not “paper/documents” then it is a non-document shipment and therefore requires a Commercial Invoice.

 The Mission Express on-line system is the best way to produce this; at the same time of raising a consignment.
 A template is attached if you prefer to raise separately BUT we strongly encourage all customers to use the Mission Express on- line system.

 We will provide more detailed advice to customers that ship “printed matter” such as books, pamphlets etc. but for now, they should be sent with a commercial invoice regardless as they do have a “value” which is it’s replacement OR manufacturing costs.

 Under the current terms, shipments will be delivered under a free trade deal so only import TAX/VAT will be due (plus a small surcharge) to be settled by the receiver if applicable.
 Again, the same as if you are sending non-documents to anywhere else in the World.

 If we receive a shipment that should have a Commercial Invoice, we will contact you ASAP to provide one to enable export.

-Please click the icon below to download a commercial invoice template:
+Please click here to download a commercial invoice template: